 Conversion involves both turning away from a past life and turning toward God, resulting in an interior transformation of the person.
 Conversion can mean turning from sin to repentance, from laxity to fervor, from unbelief to faith, from error to truth.
 It includes the initial turning toward God away from atheism, turning toward moral virtue from vice, and turning toward belief in Christ from non-Christian religions.

 We also use the word to refer to turning toward the fullness of Christian truth in communion with the Catholic Church.
 But even this is not the end of conversion.
-Making the choice to join the Church is just a milestone in one’s journey to heaven.
+Making the choice to join the Church is just a milestone in our journey to heaven.
 Conversion is also a daily choice to turn our eyes and hearts back to God in everything we do, say, and think.
-We are not called just to turn around and face the way of safety and peace but to continually “sweeten” our faith.
+We are not called just to turn around and face the way of safety and peace, but to continually “sweeten” our faith.

 The conversion of St. Paul in Acts 9 is perhaps the preeminent conversion story of Christian history.
 Being blinded and hearing the heavenly voice of Jesus is nothing short of astonishing.
 Most people don’t have an experience like that, though.
 Our conversions aren’t sudden; we maintain our senses, and we don’t have our names changed as Paul did.

 But the unseen graces that accompany conversion for all of us are no less powerful.
-In baptism we are cleansed of original sin and raised into new life with Christ.
-In baptism the Holy Spirit comes more fully to dwell in our soul, bringing knowledge, wisdom, and understanding to help us live fruitful Christian lives.
+In baptism, we are cleansed of original sin and raised into new life with Christ.
+In baptism, the Holy Spirit comes more fully to dwell in our soul, bringing knowledge, wisdom, and understanding to help us live fruitful Christian lives.
 To sustain converts and all Catholics in unity and strength, there is the spiritual food of the Eucharist.

 All of these allow Catholics to perform the works of Christ and greater than these as well (John 14:12).
-Conversion, then, is not just an initial turning toward God or the truth but a continual process of sanctification, leading the believer to perfection.
+Conversion, then, is not just an initial turning toward God or the truth, but a continual process of sanctification, leading the believer to perfection.